AckeeCZ/ios-cookbook/Ingredients.md

 #### SwiftGen

-Images and localization use Strings as identifier.
-These indentifiers are not checked for correctness, so is very easy to create typing error (eg. _language -> langauge_).
+Images and localization use `String`s as identifier.
+These indentifiers are not checked for correctness, so is very easy to create typing error (e.g. _language -> langauge_).
 This problem solves [SwiftGen](https://github.com/AliSoftware/SwiftGen), that generates enums for assets and localization strings.

 We don't do storyboards.
 We don't even want to waste space here by hating on storyboards.
 Just embrace `loadView`.

-We use the `loadView` method on `ViewController`'s and the "code" designated initializer (e.g. `CollectionViewCell.init(frame:)`, `TableViewCell.init(style:, reuseIdentifier:)`) on `UIView`'s.
+We use the `loadView` method on `ViewController`'s and the "code" designated initializer (e.g. `UICollectionViewCell.init(frame:)`, `UITableViewCell.init(style:, reuseIdentifier:)`) on `UIView`'s.
 We don't implement `init(coder:)`.
 Just make it trap at runtime with `fatalError`.

 We prefer AutoLayout over static positioning.
 We use AutoLayout in the code.
-If you don't want to use constraints to layout the view, you can use `UIStackView` or for the older systems `TZStackView`.
+If you don't want to use constraints to layout the view, you can use `UIStackView` or for the older systems [TZStackView](https://github.com/tomvanzummeren/TZStackView).

 Writing layout using the Apple's library is hell.
 The syntax is too complicated and finding errors is impossible.
 So we don't use it.
 Our goal is [SnapKit](https://github.com/SnapKit/SnapKit)!
 This library makes AutoLayout simple as